qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Summarize solutions (workarounds) of contagious borrow issue (elaborated below):

 - **Remove unnecessary getters and setters**.
-  - Just simply make fields public.
+  - Just simply make fields public (or in-crate public).
 This makes split borrow possible.
 If you want encapsulation, it's recommended to use ID/handle to replace borrow of mutable data (elaborated below).
   - The getter that returns cloned/copied value is fine.
   - If data is immutable, getter is also fine.
 - **Defer mutation**